DUE TO THE CURRENT SITUATION (COVID-19) OUR OFFICES AND MUSEUM ARE CLOSED AND ACCESS TO INFORMATION IS LIMITED

 How to Find Us and Castle Facilities

-The Museum is situated in Edinburgh Castle.
-It is a private one and, as we do not receive any part of the admission charge to the Castle, it is financially dependent on voluntary contributions.
+The Museum is situated high within Edinburgh Castle Click for Map.
+It is independent and we do not receive any part of the admission charge to the Castle.
 Admission is free and all visitors are welcome.

 The Regimental Museum is normally open within Edinburgh Castle from:

 Please note that the Museum is closed annually over Christmas and New Year for annual maintenance and deep cleaning.
 During this period, elements of the Museum, and the story it tells, can still be viewed by selecting either the Virtual Tour or The Royal Scots – 373 of Unbroken Service to The Crown on the website.

 Note that timings may have to be changed without notice

 The refurbished museum, was opened by The Colonel-in-Chief, HRH The Princess Royal, on 27th June, 1991.
 The story of the Regiment is told in chronological order on pictorial wall panels supported by maps, display cases, tableaux and dioramas.
 The medal collection is too large to be openly displayed and therefore only a selection is on view.
 The remainder is mounted in drawers which can be opened on request.
 Also to be seen are weapons, pictures, collections of silver, sets of drums and old Colours.
 Other interesting features of the Museum are the descriptions given of contemporary life in the Army and the overhead panels which show significant national and world events of the relevant period.

 On entering the Museum, after being introduced to the Regiment by a modern piper, the visitor turns to the left and is immediately taken back over three hundred years to the raising of the Regiment by Sir John Hepburn in 1633.
 There follows an account of the Regiment’s activities up to the present day.
 If using the Castle Audio Guide further information on the Museum can be found at number 9.